 Hit and Run Lawyer in Tampa, Florida

 By law, Florida drivers must stop at the scene of any crash that involves property damage, bodily injuries, or death.
-When a driver flees the scene, they may not only face misdemeanor or felony charges, but could also be held civilly liable for their actions.
+When a driver flees the scene, they may not only face misdemeanor or felony charges but could also face civil liability charges for their actions.
 If you were hurt in a crash involving a hit-and-run driver in Tampa, an experienced car accident lawyer can explain your options for obtaining compensation.

 You don’t have to handle the insurance and legal logistics after a hit and run by yourself.

 Talk to a Tampa hit-and-run lawyer at Brooks Law Group.
 Since 1992, our attorneys have fought for the rights of people who’ve been harmed in accidents caused by negligence.
 We have the resources and skills to handle the most complex auto accident cases.
 Call or contact us for a free consultation.

 A Tampa hit-and-run accident occurs when a driver causes a crash involving another vehicle, cyclist, or pedestrian and then leaves the scene.
 Statistics from the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) recorded 600,185 hit-and-run crashes in the Sunshine State over a recent five-year period, resulting in 1,298 fatalities.

 Drivers typically leave the scene of a crash because they panic.
 This might be the case if they were committing a crime at the time of the collision or lacked proper insurance coverage.

 Some of the most common causes of hit-and-run accidents in Florida include:

 - The driver was under the influence of alcohol or drugs.

 - The driver did not have a valid driver’s license or is driving on a suspended license.

 - The driver did not maintain proper insurance on the vehicle.